 So why roosters?
 If you know some Japanese language, it won’t be hard to gather how chickens relate to shrines.
 The word torii originates from chickens perching atop a tree (according to one theory).
 So to shrines, chickens are treated as god’s messengers.

-Another reason the roosters are kept in the precinct is that Ōsaki Hachimangū’s priest hopes people who visit the shrine can be at ease from coming into contact with living creatures.
+Another reason the roosters are kept in the precinct is that Osaki Hachimangu’s priest hopes that visitors to the shrine can feel at ease about coming into contact with living creatures.

 Chicken and Ōsaki Hachimangū